Code Coverage

 Yerd bundles pcov, a fast line-coverage driver, with every PHP version it installs - so you can run your test suite with coverage (PHPUnit, Pest, artisan test --coverage) without installing or configuring an extension yourself.

-Coverage is exposed through dedicated cover shims: phpcover for your default PHP version, and php<version>cover (for example php8.4cover) for a specific one.
-They live in the same {data}/bin directory as the regular php shim.
+Under the hood, coverage is exposed through dedicated cover shims: phpcover for your default PHP version, and php<version>cover (for example php8.4cover) for a specific one.
+They live in the same {data}/bin directory as the regular php shim. yerd coverage runs the same coverage mechanism as phpcover (default PHP + pcov); use a php<version>cover shim when you need to pin coverage to a specific version.

 Zero overhead by default